windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/services/caching.md

 return $data;
 ```

-## Using Custom Cache Object

-In the above we use global cache, but we can still create our custom cache to store values, it will not affected by global config.
+## CacheFactory

 ### Use `CacheFactory::getCache()`

-CacheFactory is a cache creator, it will store each cache object as singleton by different name.
+CacheFactory is a cache creator, it will store each cache object as singleton by different name and options.

 ``` php
 use Windwalker\Core\Cache\CacheFactory;